 And it goes deeper than that.
 Thanks to OneDrive and Office, it’s possible to automatically access virtually everything of importance just by logging in (you must also confirm you’d like to use OneDrive on the PC).
 I’ve found this incredibly useful, as I constantly jump between systems to review them.
 But it’s convenient for anyone who uses more than one PC.
 You can easily jump between a desktop and laptop, for example, using the same personalization settings on each, with all important files synced over OneDrive.

 Windows 10 has no competitor in this regard.
 OS X can keep track of files and some settings, but iCloud is not an impressive cloud storage service (at least not when viewed from a PC perspective), and Apple doesn’t have a competitive productivity eco-system – it must rely on Office.
 Linux isn’t even in the same zip-code in terms of ease-of-use or feature set.
-Third party applications can offer many of the same features, but the log-in and go intuitiveness of Windows 10 is unmatched.
+Third party applications can offer many of the same features, but the log-in and go intuitiveness of

 You can access everything of importance on a new PC just by logging in.